skywind3000/vim-rt-format/README.md

 ## Credit

-Some of my other plugins may interest you:
+Some of my other plugins may also interest you:

 - [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim): Modern Task System for Project Building, Testing and Deploying !!
 - [vim-quickui](https://github.com/skywind3000/vim-quickui): The missing UI extensions for Vim 8.2 (and NeoVim 0.4) !!